ethankennerly/as2cs/README.md

 * Unary subtraction.
 * Ternary inside of parameter list.
 * Delete expression with only an identifier.
 Does not support "a.b.c[d]"
+* Throw one kind of expression.
+Error :: System.InvalidOperationException

 Not supported